jamesrstevick/preliminary_stages/README.md

 2. Install the following package(s):
   * matplotlib
   * numpy
   * pandas

-NOTE: To install, enter python environment in terminal by typing "python", then type "pip install ***package name***", then exit environment by typing "exit()"
 3. Pull all files from github.

+NOTE: To install packages, enter python environment in terminal by typing "python", then type "pip install ***package name***", then exit environment by typing "exit()"

 ## Contact:
 jamesrstevick@gmail.com